getgle/getglebbs2/README.md

 Cons:
 It's object oriented.
-I didn't implement bumping yet, GetgleBBS has it but not GetgleBBS2
+I didn't implement bumping yet, GetgleBBS has it but not GetgleBBS2 It's a clusterfuck in some places because I had to port the flatfile database to mysql sloppily and include some legacy cruft from the old codebase in the new codebase

 ---
 TRY IT ON http://getgle.org